 These statements do little more than state what should already be obvious.
-Why would you ever use an accountant that didn’t offer these benefits?
+Why would you use an accountant that didn’t offer these benefits?

 A recent study investigated which factors had the most impact in convincing online visitors to stay on a website and make an enquiry.
-By a very long measure, the single most influential factor that positively impacted conversion rates was reducing the amount of text on the page and having a simple, clean and uncluttered site.
+By a very long measure, the single most influential factor impacting conversion rates was reducing the amount of text on the page and having a simple, clean and uncluttered site.
 This probably won’t come as any surprise.
 You are an online visitor and probably feel exactly the same way.
 And yet, when we look at most accountants’ websites they fall very far from this description.

 Why people visit an accountant’s website

 Online visitors have come your website for one of the two following reasons:-

 1) They know who you are and they just need to contact you

 2) They have a problem that they need to solve and want to know if you can solve that problem.

 If they fall into the former category, you need do little more than make it easy for them to find your contact details (preferably a telephone number on the top right of every page and a separate contact page with all of your contact details.)

 If they fall into the latter category, they want to know: